LitzN/KetoMeals/README.md

 * [__Googlefonts__](https://fonts.google.com/) was used for the main font throughout the site.
 * [__W3C Validator__](https://validator.w3.org/) was used to check HTML for errors.
 * [__Jigsaw__](https://jigsaw.w3.org/css-validator/) was used to check CSS for errors
-* [PEP8](http://pep8online.com/) was used to check python code for errors.
+* [__PEP8__](http://pep8online.com/) was used to check python code for errors.

 ## __Testing__

 All code was put through validators (listed above) and passed with no errors.
-Except for and error on the edit and add page which is outlined in the bugs section below.
+Except for an error on the edit and add page which is outlined in the "Bugs to be fixed" section below.

 ### __Testing is user stories needs are met__

-1. I am new to keto lifestyle and want to know why I should follow this and what would be available to me.
+1. __I am new to keto lifestyle and want to know why I should follow this and what would be available to me.__
     * Homepage has a brief explanation about the benefits of following a ketogenic diet.
 Directly below are the meal type selector buttons where a user can see what their meals might look like, they can also use the search bar to see if the database contains their favourite foods.
     ![Homepage](static/images/screenshots/homepage.png)

-2. I am following a keto diet and need ideas on what to cook which I can access quickly and easily
+2. __I am following a keto diet and need ideas on what to cook which I can access quickly and easily__
     * Users are able to view recipes on the homepage by the meal type they want to make right now or by searching the ingredient they want to use
-    * While browsing, they also have the option of saving the recipes they like to their favourites, which appear on their personal page.
+    * While browsing, registered users also have the option of saving the recipes they like to their favourites, which appear on their personal page.
 This allows users to create their own personalised cookbook full of their favorite recipes, for immediate access when logging in.

     ![recipe favourite](static/images/screenshots/meal_type_recipe.png)